Beer Marketing and Differentiation

 Inside-out and Outside-in

-Let’s dig deeper to accurately find positions that have the most meaning to customers and provide a market opportunity.
-Think about beer marketing from an inside-out perspective (how the beer brand presents itself) and an outside-in prospect perspective (how the customer feels about the brand).
+And, think about beer marketing from an inside-out perspective (how the beer brand presents itself) and an outside-in prospect perspective (how the customer feels about the brand).

 Beer Marketing Implications